 Artist Paddy Killer has an international reputation for her work in textile art and especially machine embroidery and illustrations on silk and paper.
 She exhibits widely and is included in many public and private collections worldwide.
-As well as her textile art work and illustration, Paddy also gives lectures and teaches workshops.
-Paddy also works to commission for both public and private clients.
-Her textile art work is highly individual and incredibly detailed.
-Work includes fine art works, works for interiors including counterpanes and pillows and wearable pieces such as hats and waistcoats.
+As well as her textile art work and illustration, Paddy also gives lectures and teaches workshops, and works to commission for both public and private clients.
+All her work is highly individual and incredibly detailed.
+These works include fine art work, work for interiors including counterpanes and pillows, and wearable pieces such as hats and waistcoats.

 Paddy is one of the leading textile artists in the field of machine embroidery.
 Her skills in free-machine embroidery on her old Bernina sewing machine show a degree of precision that appears to be as otherworldly as much of her subject matter.
-The fine art skills in Paddy’s illustrations on silk rival that of the most accomplished traditional artist working in conventional materials.
-Drawing adds to the three dimensionality of the textures, adding depth and life to her subjects.
+Paddy’s drawings, whether on silk or paper, add to the three dimensionality of the textures, giving depth and life to her subjects.
 Her maxim is “anything you can do on paper you can do on fabrics, but with the added beauty of texture”.